vishakhhegde/hyde/_posts/2018-09-06-learning-from-IIT-leadership-conference.md

 ### Lessons about disruption:
 1. In an era where things move super-fast and startups are short-lived, you need to constantly learn new things.
 Deliberately put yourself in roles that you are not fully qualified for.

-Exploration versus exploitation: A classic machine learning dilemma happens in professional life as well.
+2. Exploration versus exploitation: A classic machine learning dilemma happens in professional life as well.
 Learning to manage this can set you up for future success.

-2. Consumer focussed innovation: Always listen to what the consumer says (even though you might not end up doing everything they ask you to do).
+3. Consumer focussed innovation: Always listen to what the consumer says (even though such information is noisy in general).
+It is then important to apply the right kind of filters on these noisy signals.
 Similar to lessons from Bezos.

-Innovation and disruptions cannot be just on the technology front, but also on the business end.
+4. Innovation and disruptions cannot be just on the technology front, but also on the business end.
 Consider how AirBnb is disrupting the hospitality market.
 Pay attention also to new business model disruptions.

-3. Measure the percentage of revenue that you are destroying with innovation and disruption: Applies to large organizations looking to undergo a transformation.
+5. Measure the percentage of revenue that you are destroying with innovation and disruption: Applies to large organizations looking to undergo a transformation.

 ### Lessons from Ravi Mhatre and Greg Schott:
 1. It is very important to build the foundational elements of a company early on: like the culture of the company.